Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 ## Data Consumption

 ####Power BI
+The solutions offers two options for visualizing the data and insights in Power BI.

+1. an embedded Power BI hosted on a website and deployed as part of the solution.

-The solutions offers a pre-built [Power BI](https://powerbi.microsoft.com/) dashboard template that can be linked to the deployed and loaded with real time data from your deployment.
-The dashboard shows views over the raw time series that are monitored by the pipeline and any anomalies detected by the Anomaly Detection API.
+1. a prebuilt [Power BI template](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Power-BI-Templates/IT%20Anomaly%20Insights%20Solution%20Dashboard.pbix) which can be linked to the deployed solution and loaded with real time data from the deployment.
+Use this option if you need to customize the dashboard to fit your needs.

+These dashboards show views over the raw time series that are monitored by the pipeline and any anomalies detected by the Anomaly Detection API.
 The data for the dashboard is sourced from [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) that is deployed with the solution.
 For Instructions on how to use the Power BI dashboard for this solution, refer to the section below.

 # Getting Started After Deployment